Eau Claire River – Marathon County

 - Hwy 45/Wayside Park to Cty I: 5.1 miles.

 - Wayside Park to Cty B: 1.3 miles.
 Upstream from Cty C the river flows through an attractive residential area with a few nice boulder gardens.
 There is one logjam to portage.
 Downstream from Cty C the river is more brushy and less attractive.
-That is the weakest part of the East Branch IMO.
+This is the weakest part of the East Branch IMO.

 - Cty B to Bluebell Road: 1.7 miles.
 This is a nice wooded stretch with some alders, but also some pines and spruce.